Closed Bridging Loans | Fixed Exit Bridging Finance | Aura Capital

 Regulated closed bridging loans

-• Maximum term typically 12 months
+• Usually up to 12 months

-• FCA-compliant advisory process required
+• FCA-compliant advisory process

 Related: regulated bridging loans.